What is it?

 *Due to different technology in every car, odometer and fuel level readings are only available to specific car makes and models.

-Turo Go is currently only available in Southern California, although we plan to expand to more parts of the US soon.
+Turo Go is currently only available in Southern California and California Bay Area, although we plan to expand to more parts of the US soon.